 Celebration: This home-cooking Mecca has been in business a fast and friendly forty years serving up chicken fried steaks, meatloaf, catfish and southern fried chicken.
 The sides are sturdy and the chicken is light and crispy.
 For those with a “get in me belly” outlook on lunch, you may order as many plate refills as you can sample.

-Chicken House: This spot was recommended to me by Chef Brian Luscher.
-If you follow Luscher on Facebook you will see he gets around to some fine dining, especially on Sunday’s when he is out dining around with his daughter.
-This is your basic chicken.
+Chicken House: This is your basic fried chicken done very well.
 The crust is substantial, well-seasoned and perfected amiably.
-This is another example of ghetto bird that will have you driving circles around the building for a close inspection, but all is good in the house of hen.
+This is another example of ghetto bird that will have you driving circles around the building for a closer inspection, but all is good in the house of hen.
 4839 Gaston Road

-Sissy’s Southern Kitchen: New to the chicken game, Sissy’s has garnered plenty of accolades, and for good reason.
-Chef Hobbs is deft at the art of chicken and makes a fine example.
+Sissy’s Southern Kitchen: Sissy’s has garnered plenty of accolades, and for good reason.
+The chefs here are deft at the art of chicken and make a fine example.
 The dark fried crust is light and airy, while the juicy meat squirts with piquancy.
 The sides are not to be missed especially the fried okra and creamed corn.
 Both are decadent.

 Pecan Lodge: We have you looking twice, right?
 Yes, this is home to some pretty terrific brisket and made our top five list for the BBQ.
 But, the Fourton’s make some damned good chicken.
 The pieces are mammoth and served fresh with each order.